-I first began testifying in the New York State Legislature about the need for a carbon tax several decades ago.
-As head of the Hunger Action Network, we were always advocating for progressive tax reforms and increased revenues since anti-poverty programs were always at the end of the line to receive government funding.
+I first began testifying in the NYS Legislature about the need for a carbon tax several decades ago.
+As head of the Hunger Action Network of NYS, we were always advocating for progressive tax reforms and increased revenues since anti-poverty programs were always at the end of the line to receive government funding.
 We needed to expand the tax base as much as possible so that anti-hunger and welfare programs had some chance of getting additional funding.
-However, I was challenged over my advocacy for a carbon tax by State Senator Owen Johnson, chair of the Senate Finance Committee, who said he could not understand why I opposed carbon emissions since after all trees liked to breathe CO2.
+However, I was challenged over my advocacy for a carbon tax by Senator Owen Johnson, chair of the Senate Finance Committee, who said he could not understand why I opposed carbon emissions since after all trees liked to breathe CO2.

-As a board member of the Environmental Planning Lobby, I had opposed the push in 2005 to get New York's Republican Governor, George Pataki, to enact a regional cap-and-trade program for electricity producers with half a dozen other states.
+As a Board member of the Environmental Planning Lobby, I had opposed the push in 2005 to get New York's Republican Governor, George Pataki, to enact a regional capand-trade program for electricity producers with half a dozen other states.
 I argued that it was much weaker than a carbon tax, which economists had long argued was the most effective way to reduce greenhouse gas emissions.
-Many proponents admitted that a Regional Greenhouse Gas Initiative was unlikely to produce significant reductions in emissions in New York or the other participating states in the Northeast, but they hoped it would have more impact if it became a national model for states like Ohio to adopt (it did not).
+The proponents off-the-record admitted that RGGI was unlikely to produce significant reductions in emissions in NY or the other participating states in the northeast, but they hoped it would have more impact if it became a national model for states like Ohio to adopt (it did not).
 They also noted that cap-and-trade had been successful with acid rain, and it is invariably easier to get politicians to build on an existing successful program.

-Fortunately, groups working on tax policy like Hunger Action Network and the labor-backed Fiscal Policy institute, along with New York's then Attorney General Eliot Spitzer, were able to override the environmental groups and at least got the carbon permits to be auctioned off with the revenues going to the state to fund clean energy projects.
+Fortunately, groups working on tax policy like Hunger Action Network and the laborbacked Fiscal Policy institute, along with NY's Attorney General Eliot Spitzer, were able to override the environmental groups and at least got the carbon permits to be auctioned off with the revenues going to the state to fund clean energy projects.
 Many of the environmental groups felt that if the polluters were to get most of their permits for free, they were likely to sue to challenge the program.

 Support among climate groups for carbon pricing has waned in recent years.
-Environmental justice groups oppose climate pricing, especially cap-and-trade, since it often allows pollution to continue in low-income communities and communities of color in exchange for dubious carbon offsets elsewhere.
-Some groups argue that carbon pricing is just permission to continue polluting, with the costs passed on to the consumer; a better solution would be mandatory emissions cuts.
-While I agree with the mandatory cuts, the International Monetary Fund, which is not known for progressive policy positions, notes that the world's government in effect gives more than \$5 trillion annually as a subsidy to fossil fuel companies by not charging them for the damages caused by burning fossil fuels.
+Environmental justice (EJ) groups oppose climate pricing, especially cap-and-trade, since it often allows pollution to continue in low-income and communities of color in exchange for dubious carbon offsets elsewhere.
+Groups argue that carbon pricing is just permission to continue polluting, with the costs passed on to the consumer; a better solution would be mandatory emissions cuts.
+While I agree with the mandatory cuts, the International Monetary Fund, not noted for progressive policy positions, notes that the world's government in effect gives more than \$5 trillion annually as a subsidy to fossil fuel companies by not charging them for the damages caused by burning fossil fuels.

-Carbon Pricing
+Carbon pricing

 The idea behind carbon pricing is to make polluters pay for the damages they cause.
-It puts a price on greenhouse gas emissions (e.g., carbon, methane) that reflects the cost to society from the negative public health, environmental, and global warming impacts from the burning of fossil fuels.
+It puts a price on carbon (greenhouse equivalent) emissions that reflects the cost to society from the negative public health, environmental and global warming impacts from the burning of fossil fuels.

-Putting a price on the use of fossil fuels will also make cleaner renewable energy sources more financially attractive and it will create financial incentives for polluters to reduce emissions.
+Putting a price on the use of fossil fuels will also make cleaner, renewable energy sources more financially attractive.
+Putting a price on carbon will also create financial incentives for polluters to reduce emissions.

-Economists agree that a carbon tax is the most effective way to reduce carbon dioxide emissions.
-303 However, some climate activists, including environmental justice groups, believe that mandated emission cuts are more effective and fairer.
+Economists agree that a carbon tax is the most effective way to reduce carbon dioxide emissions.280 However, some climate activists, including environmental justice groups, believe that mandated emission cuts are more effective and fairer.